 That’s a subjective question and it totally depends on you.
 Thankfully, the desktop Linux apps are not as abusive as Android apps so far.

-An average user usually does not bother with these things and that’s totally fine.
+An average user usually does not bother with these things, which is fine.

 However, if you are overly cautious about these things or you find a good reason, Flatseal provides the easy option.